 Throughout this article, you will be able to identify what is causing your Ring Doorbell not to ring and how you can fix it.
 If you are unable to identify the cause, going through each problem and checking/solving the easiest ones first can help you save both time and money in the end.

 Based on the type of Ring Doorbell you purchased and the existing chime you have within your house, there are certain things that could possibly have gone wrong during installation.
-If you have the Ring Doorbell Pro, you can watch this video to ensure you did everything carefully:

 One thing that is important to note is that if you have a mechanical chime, you make sure that the bell mechanism is not disrupted during the installation process.
 Follow the instruction guide that came with your product as instructions may vary based on the product and the country you purchased the product in.